petpiki-ux/Neverlank-Chartered-Accountants-App/README.md

-- **Document Templates** (top menu) — a library of ready-made, fillable Word and Excel workpapers (engagement letters, representation letters, planning memos, a CGT computation sheet with live formulas, findings reports, and more) grouped by Audit / Assurance / Consulting, each carrying the Neverlank letterhead/logo, a "File reference:" field, and a footer showing its template reference code (e.g. SA-01).
+- **Document Templates** (top menu) — a library of ready-made, fillable Word and Excel workpapers (engagement letters, representation letters, planning memos, a CGT computation sheet with live formulas, findings reports, and more) grouped by Audit / Assurance / Consulting / Secretarial, each carrying the Neverlank letterhead/logo, a "File reference:" field, and a footer showing its template reference code (e.g. SA-01).
 Download a blank one, fill it in for the specific engagement, then upload the completed file to that